Faraaz-Beyabani/NU-Raft-Consensus/README.md

 # Build Instructions
 * Clone this repo
-* Set GOPATH environment variable in the root folder
+* Set GOPATH environment variable in the root folder: 'export “GOPATH=$PWD”'
+* Run the following tests:
-*
+* *